What does this measure?

 How is our county doing?

-About 87% of the 2016 cohort graduated in Essex County in 2019, about the same rate as the state.
-This was a 10 percentage-point increase from 2006 for the county and a gain of 8 points for the state.
-Thirteen districts in the county had graduation rates of 95% or higher and one district reported graduating 99% of students - Georgetown.
+About 89% of the 2021 cohort graduated in Essex County in 2025, on par to the state rate.
+This was a 9 percentage-point increase from 2010 for the county and a gain of 7 points for the state.
+Fifteen districts or schools in the county had graduation rates of 95% or higher and two reported graduating 100% of students -Essex Agriculture Technical and Greater Lawrence Regional Vocational Technical.

-The lowest graduation rates were in the high-poverty districts of Lawrence (71%) and Lynn (75%).
-Lawrence, however, had the largest gain since 2006, with a 30-point increase.
-There were also large increases at Greater Lawrence Regional Vocational Technical (up 24 points to 96%), Haverhill School District (up 15 points to 81%), Beverly School District (up 13 points to 91%) and Salem School District (up 12 points to 81%).
+The lowest graduation rates were in Lynn (76%) and Lawrence (82%).
+Lawrence, however, had the largest gain since 2010, with a 36-point increase.
+There were also large increases at Greater Lawrence Regional Vocational Technical (up 22 points to 100%) and Haverhill (up 21 points to 87%).

 How do we compare to similar counties?

-Essex County's rate was lower than Westchester, NY (90%) and Middlesex, MA, which had a rate at 92% in 2019, a 8 percentage-point increase since 2009.
+Essex County's rate was slightly lower than Westchester, NY (91%) and Middlesex, MA (92%) in 2025, a 6 and 4 percentage-point increase since 2010 respectively.
 No data was immediately available for Lake, IL.

 Notes about the data